maltek-labs/Maldeob/README.md

 # Instructions:

-1. Array must be manually pulled from script and saved in a seperate file with each value on a new line.
+1. Array must be manually pulled from script and saved in a separate file with each value on a new line.
 Extra characters that are not part of the array (commas, semi-colons, etc) must be manually removed.
-2. Once the contents of the array has been saved use the arguments below to run the script
+2. Once the contents of the array has been saved use the arguments below to run the script.

 -h, --help            show this help message and exit
 -a ARRAY, --array ARRAY  PATH to array file